nyit-vancouver/MiningDetection/README.md

-# MiningDetection
+# Web Mining Detection and Reporting
-Detecting and Analyzing  Web-based Cryptocurrency Mining Campaigns with Google Puppeteer
+Detecting and Analyzing  Web-based Cryptocurrency Mining Campaigns with Google Puppeteer.